fbpx

 Signing Divorce Papers

-Some people try to do what they can to either drag out the divorce process or make it more complicated.
-In some cases, spouses cannot agree on the terms of the divorce.
-In other cases, the spouse who is served with the papers may choose to ignore them because they think that it will keep the divorce process from moving forward.
-Regardless of the reason, one party does not gain control over the other by simply refusing to sign divorce papers.
+Many people wonder what happens if their spouse will not sign divorce papers?
+In some cases they will not sign because the spouses cannot agree on the terms of the divorce.
+In other cases, a spouse may try to delay the divorce process by ignoring divorce papers.
+Regardless, one party does not gain control over the other by refusing to sign divorce papers.

-• You and your spouse agree to the terms of the divorce, and you both sign an agreement thereto, or
+1. You and your spouse agree to the terms of the divorce, and you both sign an agreement thereto, or

 Filing for a Default Court Order